lewisjones37/MSP2_to-do-list/README.md

 ### Colour Scheme

-- The color scheme for "Emily's 2do's" website is designed to create a calm and inviting atmosphere.
-The main background color is a soothing sky blue, complemented by clean white text for clarity.
-Subtle shades of soft grey add an elegant touch to the interface.
-Vibrant teal highlights are used for interactive elements, encouraging user engagement.
-This carefully curated color palette enhances the user experience, promoting focus and productivity.
-The combination of colors creates a visually appealing and user-friendly interface, making task management a seamless and enjoyable process.
-With its thoughtful design, Emily's 2do's provides a professional and efficient platform for organizing tasks and projects effectively.
+- The color scheme for Emily's 2do's had to be updated to avoid contrast errors on the Wave testing platform.
+The final result is a light blue background on both the homepage and the review page, which promotes a vibrant, modern, and calm ambiance.
+This is accompanied by a darker grey for the buttons and the review panel, which instantly draws the end user's attention.
+More importantly, this allows ease of use for end users who experience visual impairment.

+- An ever so slightly different design has been applied to the to-do list interface.
+An off-white background, accompanied by a grey watermarked title, is intentionally subtle so as not to distract the end user from the page's main purpose: the list.
+The input form is instantly highlighted by a thin blue box that invites the user.

 ### Fonts